Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 1050 Ti should theoretically be a small bit better than the GeForce GTX 465 overall. (explain)
+Memory BandwidthThe GeForce GTX 1050 Ti, in theory, should be a bit faster than the GeForce GTX 465 in general. (explain)

-Texel RateThe GeForce GTX 1050 Ti is much (approximately 132%) better at anisotropic filtering than the GeForce GTX 465. (explain)
+Texel RateThe GeForce GTX 1050 Ti will be quite a bit (about 132%) more effective at AF than the GeForce GTX 465. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison